Habitus: A Diaspora Journal

-Each issue of the magazine is dedicated to writing about a different city, and features Jewish writers alongside leading non-Jewish voices.
 The journal's debut issue in the fall of 2006 was dedicated to Budapest.
-The second issue, released in June 2007, is dedicated to Sarajevo.
-Future issues will include Buenos Aires, New Orleans, and other cities.
+The second issue, released in June 2007, was dedicated to Sarajevo.
+Further issues featured Buenos Aires, New Orleans, Moscow, Mexico City and Berlin.
+The last issue was published in January 2012 and dedicated to New York City.

+In March 2011, a digital anthology with a selection of contributions from the first six issues was published.

+In December 2013, the magazine announced it would not continue publishing issues.

-Some of the journal's contributors include George Konrad, Aleksandar Hemon, Semezdin Mehmedinović, David Rieff, Ágnes Heller, Peter Zilahy, Courtney Angela Brkic, and George Szirtes.
+Some of the journal's contributors include George Konrad, Aleksandar Hemon, Semezdin Mehmedinović, David Rieff, Ágnes Heller, Peter Zilahy, Courtney Angela Brkic, George Szirtes, Jorge Luis Borges Zafer Şenocak, André Aciman, Meena Alexander and Michael Arad.